dispatchrabbi/trackbear-help/using-trackbear/tracking-progress.md

 TrackBear is all about tracking your writing progress, and this page is all about how you do that in TrackBear.

 ::: warning Do you have a project set up?
 You need at least one project set up in order to enter progress.
 If you haven't set one up yet, go do that first.
-If you need help, take a peek at the [Projects help page](./projects).
+If you need help, you can [read more about creating projects here](/using-trackbear/projects#creating-a-new-project).
 :::

-## Entering new progress
+## Enter progress

 You can enter writing progress from any screen in TrackBear.
 You have two buttons to choose from, which both do the same thing: